What types of students earn their degree through SJVC online?

 A class list is provided in every course where students can contact each other using the course email function.
 They can also communicate during the discussion forum portion of coursework.

-Student aid is available to those who are eligible.
+Student aid is available to those who qualify.

 For certain programs, such as online medical assisting, an externship consisting of at least 180 hours is necessary for graduation.
 It is the responsibility of the student to seek out an extern site.
 Examples include a local doctor’s office.
 If finding a site is challenging, the career services department can help.

-SJVC’s online graduate can attend a campus graduation to walk just like any other SJVC student if they are nearby a campus.
-Check to see which of the 13 ground campuses would be the best fit.
+SJVC’s online graduate can attend a campus graduation to walk just like any other SJVC student if they are near a campus.
+Check to see which of the campuses would be the best fit.
 An online graduation is also held, with all of the cohort’s graduating students recognized by name.

-The diploma is the same regardless of whether the program is online or not.
+The diploma is the same regardless of whether the program is completed online or on ground.
 The content learned is identical, as is the degree or certificate earned.

-The online school is for students who want to further their education but also want flexibility in their schedule.
-If time, location or transportation is a hurdle to a traditional campus education, online might just be the right fit for you.
+Online learning is for students who want to further their education but also want flexibility in their schedule.
+If time, location, or transportation is a hurdle to a traditional campus education, online learning might just be the right fit for you.
 Take this quiz to find out.

-For more information, contact an admissions advisor at 877-FOR-SJVC or fill out our Request Information form.
+For more information, contact an Admissions Representative at 877-FOR-SJVC or fill out our Request Information form.